NEW CHANGES TO THE COMMON RULE

 University Policy and Procedural Changes

-Expect to see the following for new studies after July 19, 2018:
+Expect to see the following for new studies on or after January 21, 2019:

-1. Minor changes in the HRRC application form.
+1. Minor changes in the IRB application form.

-A new version of the New Protocol Submission Form will be automatically incorporated in IRBManager.
-If researchers are currently working on a form when the changes are incorporated, the old version of the form may still be submitted; researchers will not need be required to transfer responses to a new version of the form.
+A new version of the New Protocol Submission Form has been incorporated in IRBManager.
+If researchers are currently working on the old version of the form when the changes go into effect, the old version of the form may still be submitted; researchers will not need be required to transfer responses to a new version of the form.

 2. Changes to the informed consent template

 An updated informed consent guidance document will be available soon.